 Shelves.
 Shelves are a fabulous maximizer of storage space if they are properly planned.
 Shelves are to a storage shed what skyscrapers are to houses.
 Essentially, they give you additional “floor space” by going vertical.
 If you get a sturdy, reinforced wooden shelf installed by a quality builder, you can get a shelf that will never bow for maybe $5/sq. ft.
 Considering that a bare shed will cost you probably a minimum of $15/sq. ft, that’s a pretty good deal.

 - Workbench.
-Storage buildings can make great little workshops.
+Storage buildings can make great little garages.
 Whether you want to turn the entire shed into a wood-turning studio, or you want to a corner to tinker around in, a workbench is a great investment in a workspace.
 Workbenches differ from shelves in that they are deeper, and even sturdier.
 You can order them in various lengths, but expect to pay $10-15 per foot of length.

 - Pegboard.
 If you want to hang tools above the workbench, pegboard will be just the thing for you.